The following are typical questions that business customers ask about the Program:

 If you have selected a qualifying equipment/product, but it is not listed in the drop-down menu on the online application system, you must apply for your rebate using a paper application.
 Please submit a copy of the Manufacturer Specification Sheet with your Rebate Application to the Rebate Submission Address listed above.

-I purchased equipment that qualifies for a new Pool/Spa Heater or Bottom-Finned Stock Pot rebate, but it was before June 1, 2012.
+I purchased equipment that qualifies for a new ozone laundry or demand-controlled ventilation rebate, but it was before June 1, 2013.
 Can I still apply for a rebate?

-The new rebates for Pool/Spa Heaters and Bottom-Finned Stock Pots are only available for qualifying purchases and installations that were completed on or after June 1, 2012.
-Any equipment or products purchased and/or installed prior to June 1, 2012 are not eligible for these rebates.
+The new rebates for ozone laundry and demand-controlled ventilation projects are only available for qualifying purchases and installations that were completed on or after June 1, 2013.
+Any equipment or products purchased and/or installed prior to June 1, 2013 are not eligible for these rebates.

 The Program strives to process rebates as quickly as possible.
 The best way to ensure timely receipt of your rebate check is to provide a completed application with all supporting required documentation.
 Upon receipt of a completed application, the Program will provide you a rebate check within approximately three weeks.

 All current business customers on all rate classes are eligible to participate in the Program.
 Public (tax payer-funded) entities and self directed customers are not eligible for the Nicor Gas Energy Efficiency Program.